Musixverse/musixverse-parse-server/README.md

 `docker run -p 8080:8080 musixverse-parse-server`

-### Deploy on elastic beanstalk AWS instance

-Run eb init with flags-
- `eb init --platform node.js --region ap-south-1`

-Create the application environment (Deployment)
-`eb create elasticbean`

-Deploy ENV vars-
-`eb create --envvars PORT=1337 , ...`
-    or
-`eb setenv ...`

-Deploy your application
-`eb deploy`

-To open your eb app
-`eb open`

-More commands
-`eb logs`
-`eb --help`
-`eb setenv [VAR_NAME=VALUE]` note: do not include the square brackets

-To terminate the environment and all of the resources that it contains `eb terminate`

 DON'T CREATE A TABLE DIRECTLY IN THE MONGODB DATABSE.
 TABLES SHOULD ONLY BE CREATED VIA THE PARSE DASHBOARD OR VIA CLOUD CODE.